 As she was for Martha Stewart, the founder of Martha Stewart Living Omnimedia Inc., and Frederic Bourke, the co-founder of handbag maker Dooney & Bourke, jury consultant Julie Blackman was on hand to aid the defense as jury selection got under way in the criminal trial of Rajat Gupta.

-Blackman, a managing director at DOAR Litigation Consulting, sat at the defense table today with pen in hand to provide guidance to defense lawyers as they began picking jurors in the insider-trading trial of Gupta, a former Goldman Sachs Group Inc. (GS) director.
+Blackman, a managing director at DOAR Litigation Consulting, sat at the defense table today with pen in hand to provide guidance to defense lawyers as they began picking jurors in the insider-trading trial of Gupta, a former Goldman Sachs Group Inc. (GS:US) director.
 Gupta, who’s accused of leaking illegal tips to hedge fund co-founder Raj Rajaratnam, denies wrongdoing.